Framingham Heart Study: History

-Strengths & weaknesses
+Strengths and weaknesses

 Over 3,000 peer-reviewed scientific papers have been published related to the Framingham Heart Study.
 It is generally accepted that the work is outstanding in its scope and duration, and overall is considered very useful.

 It was rightly assumed from the start of the Framingham Heart Study that cardiac health can be influenced by lifestyle and environmental factors, and by inheritance.
 The Framingham Heart Study is the source of the term risk factor.
 Before the Framingham Heart Study, doctors had little sense of heart disease prevention.
 In the 1950s, it was believed that clogging of arteries and narrowing of arteries (atherosclerosis, arteriosclerosis) were normal parts of aging, and that they occurred universally as people became older.
 High blood pressure (hypertension) and elevated serum cholesterol (hypercholesterolemia) were also seen as normal consequences of aging in the 1950s, and no treatment was available.
 These and further risk factors, such as homocysteine, were gradually discovered over the years.

 The Framingham Heart Study, along with other important large studies, such as the Seven Countries Study and the Nurses' Health Study, also showed that healthy diet, not being overweight or obese, and regular exercise are all important in maintaining good health, and that there are differences in cardiovascular risk between men and women.
 Along with other important studies about smoking, such as the British Doctors Study, it also confirmed that cigarette smoking is a highly significant factor in the development of heart disease, leading in many cases to angina pectoris, myocardial infarction (MI), and coronary death.

 Recently the Framingham studies have come to be regarded as overestimating risk, particularly in the lower risk groups, such as for UK populations.

 One question in evidence-based medicine is how closely the people in a study resemble the patient with whom the health care professional is dealing.

 Researchers recently used contact information given by subjects over the last 30 years to map the social network of friends and family in the study.